eclipse-edc/Connector/docs/developer/decision-records/2023-11-09-api-versioning/README.md

 every API, they also need to re-check every endpoint when a new version of EDC is released, because every API can change individually.

-Therefor we will use consistent versioning across _all_ client-facing APIs.
+Therefore, we will use consistent versioning across _all_ client-facing APIs.
 At the time of writing, this includes just the Management API.

 ## Approach